 Mussoorie, debatably known as the “Queen of Hills,” is a tranquil little hamlet nestled in the Himalayan Range of Garhwal hills.
 A trendy choice amongst honeymooners and family travelers alike, Mussoorie has always been a favorite spot for a weekend holiday from Delhi in Uttarakhand.
 With its always pleasant, sometimes cold weather, the town makes for a perfect getaway, especially in the scorching Indian summer months.

 The place is engulfed in yesteryear charm, thanks to its popularity in the British Era.
 The Raj has left its mark in many hill stations across the nation – Mussoorie is one such place!
-Of course, the archaic architecture of hotels and churches splattered across the terrain along with the famous Mall Road and even the tiniest details of old-timey lamp posts will for-sure transport you to the colonial period.
+Of course, the old architecture of hotels and churches splattered across the terrain along with the famous Mall Road, and even the tiniest details of old-timey lamp posts will for-sure transport you to the colonial period.

 Let's quickly dive into the details:

 About Mussoorie – The Queen of Hills

 Shimla, Ooty, Darjeeling, Mussoorie all claim stake to the Queen of Hills title.
 Having lineage from Shimla, my completely biased view would say Shimla wins by a landslide (erstwhile Summer Capital of India, you guys!!!!).
 What do you think?
 Comment below!